ZacksMohawk/ShowMe/README.md

 ## Setup Alias

-Run the setup script with the following command:
+Run the setup script for Mac with the following command:

-	./setup.sh
+	./setup_mac.sh

-NOTE: This is specifically for a Mac.
-Setup scripts for Linux/Windows will be written on request.
+Run the setup script for Linux/Ubuntu with the following command:

-NOTE: If this doesn't work please add the following directly to your .zshrc file
+	./setup_linux.sh

-	alias showme='dt=$(pwd); {full path to this folder}; node ShowMe.js -folderPath $dt; cd $dt;'
+NOTE: Windows setup script will be added in future.

 ## How To Use